hknutzen/Netspoc/technical.markdown

 *Possible addition: Picture of clustering*

+### Perform consistency checks

+Now that loops are identified and labeled, pathrestrictions and virtual IP addresses, both features that are defined for loops, can be checked for consistency.

-### Check for proper pathrestrictions
+#### Check for proper pathrestrictions

 In cyclic graphs, several paths exists from a destination to a source.
 Per default, Netspoc finds all such paths and generates appropriate ACLs.
 To exclude paths, pathrestrictions can be defined.
 Pathrestrictions refer to 2 or more interfaces inside or at the borders of a cycle.
-Netspoc excludes paths including at least 2 of the interfaces specified in the pathrestriction from ACL generation:
-In the picture below, a pathrestrictions is defined for interfaces 1 and 2.
+Netspoc excludes paths including at least 2 interfaces of a pathrestriction from ACL generation: In the figure below (**Pathrestriction**), a pathrestrictions is defined for interfaces 1 and 2.
 Therefore, paths from n1 to n5 and n6 are considered during ACL generation, while the path from n1 to n4 is not.
 This is reflected in the interfaces ACLs: traffic between n1 and n4 is not routed by these interfaces.

-{% include image.html src="./images/pathrestriction.png" description="Pathrestriction including interfaces IF1 and IF2." %}
+{% include image.html src="./images/pathrestriction.png" description="**Pathrestriction** The pathrestriction at interfaces IF1 and IF2 results in adapted ACLs." %}

-Netspoc assures all defined pathrestrictions to fulfill the requirements and checks tat they have an effect on ACL generation.
+Netspoc assures all defined pathrestrictions to fulfill the requirements and checks that they have an effect on ACL generation.
 Proper pathrestrictions are then stored in a global array.

 *Possible addition: When does a pathrestriction affect ACLs?*

-### Check usage of virtual interfaces
+#### Check usage of virtual interfaces

-To assure that a connection between two networks will be guaranteed, they can be connected by more than one router, using HSRP or VRRP and a virtual IP address to establish a redundant connection.
+To assure a connection between two networks, they can be connected by more than one router, using HSRP or VRRP and a virtual IP address to establish a redundant connection.

 The usage of virtual IP addresses within the topology affects the generation of both ACLs and static routes: Routers sharing a virtual IP address need to communicate to determine which router is active.
 Therefore the usage of virtual IP addresses will be reflected in the ACLs of the participating interfaces.
-For the generation of static routes, the virtual IP if the interfaces has to be used instead of the real one.
+For the generation of static routes, the interfaces virtual IPs have to be used instead of the real ones.

 For this reason, Netspoc policy language allows to model virtual IP addresses: